Psychopoulet/node-pluginsmanager-plugin/documentation/Descriptor.md

   * You only need this section if you want to create an API for your plugin

+### parameters

+  * Supported types for "parameters" are [ "string", "number", "integer", "boolean" ]

+### schemas

+  * Supported types for "schema" are [ "string", "number", "integer", "boolean", "object", "array" ]
+  * You can add limits ("minLength" & "maxLength") for "string" & "array" types
+  * You can add limits ("minimum" & "maximum") for "number" & "integer" types

 ### components

   * Only "schemas" and "parameters" are supported.

-#### parameters

-  * Supported types for parameters are [ "string", "number", "integer", "boolean" ]

-#### schemas

-  * Supported types for schemas are [ "string", "number", "integer", "boolean", "object", "array" ]
-  * You can add limits ("minLength" & "maxLength") for "string" & "array" types
-  * You can add limits ("minimum" & "maximum") for "number" & "integer" types

 ## Descriptor interactions